Answers to frequently asked questions

 Please call or email for a quotation.
 Remember, we are never knowingly undersold.

 If you are feeding a number of working dogs, incidentally, we will make up a tailor-made food to suit your requirements.
 All working dog food is available in our standard recipes: free-range chicken, free-range pork, free-range duck, free-range turkey, prime free-range beef, tender free-range lamb, and wild rabbit.
-We also offer organic chicken and other recipes when we can get our paws on the ingredients.

 Can I buy food from you and sell it to my own customers?